quanteda/spacyr/README.md

 1. Install miniconda

-    The easiest way to install spaCy and **spacyr** is through an auto-installation function in **spacyr** package.
-This function by default create a new conda environemnt called `spacy_condaenv` and therefore, it requires some version of conda installed in the system.
-You can install miniconda from
+    The easiest way to install spaCy and **spacyr** is through the **spacyr** function `spacy_install()`.
+This function by default creates a new conda environment called `spacy_condaenv`, as long as some version of conda is installed on the user’s the system.
+You can install miniconda from <https://conda.io/miniconda.html>.
+(Choose
-    <https://conda.io/miniconda.html> (Choose 64-bit version for your
-    system).
+    the 64-bit version, or alternatively, run to the computer store now and purchase a 64-bit system to replace your ancient 32-bit platform.)

-    If you have any version of conda, you can skip this step.
-You can check it by entering `conda --version` in Console.
+    If you alreayd have any version of conda, you can skip this step.
+    You can check it by entering `conda --version` in the Console.

-    For a windows based system, Visual C++ Build Tools or Visual Studio Express has to be installed to compile spaCy for pip installation.
-    The version of Visual Studio required for the installation of spaCy is found [here](https://spacy.io/usage/#source-windows) and the
+    For a Windows-based system, Visual C++ Build Tools or Visual Studio Express must be installed to compile spaCy for pip installation.
+The version of Visual Studio required for the installation of spaCy is found [here](https://spacy.io/usage/#source-windows) and the default
-    default python version used in our installation method is 3.6.x.
+    python version used in our installation method is 3.6.x.

 2. Install the **spacyr** R package: